-Why All In One is good for weight loss?
-This workout is good for weight loss because it uses both slow twitch and fast twitch muscle fibers, which build your endurance and strength.
+This workout is good for weight loss because it uses both slow-twitch and fast-twitch muscle fibers, which build your endurance and strength.

-This workout also gets you out of breathe, challenges your aerobic fitness, and elevates your calorie burn.
+This workout also gets you out of breath, challenges your aerobic fitness, and elevates your calorie burn.
 However, I would not recommend this workout for beginners becasue of the long duration.

 #5: Bodyweight Strength